 Golf - we tend to enthusiastically follow the tournament (arbitrary construct) and score board, rather than focus on, tees, greens, holes, flags, metal sticks, and a small ball.

-Coaching Psychology - having a vision can increase motivation.
-Keeping the bigger picture in the background can help you through challenging times.
+Coaching Psychology - The Spatial mode allows us to be aware of the here and now, a focus of Gestalt and Humanistic approaches.
+It also helps us to make holistic sense of our World and, moving through time, sense and envision an ideal future, increasing motivation.
+Some sense of the bigger picture in the background can help us through challenging times.
 In sport or business, imagine winning or success, to see you through a tough training regime, or burning the midnight oil.

 Intuitive Mode - making new, initially unconscious connections between what we know and see helps us to come up with new ideas and innovate.